40.029: Sick and Bereavement Leave for Faculty and Administrative Appointees

-- Part-time faculty (groups I, II, and IV) and administrators (as defined in employee handbooks and in policy 41.010) are also eligible for sick leave accrual and usage.
+- Part-time faculty (Tenure Track, Instructional, and Visiting Professor) and administrators (as defined in employee handbooks and in policy 41.010) are also eligible for sick leave accrual and usage.
 The monthly accrual shall be calculated on a prorata basis based on the employee’s main appointment FTE in effect for the month of accrual.

 - An employee who transfers from one state or local Ohio public agency to another (Ohio public agency refers to governmental entities under the control of Ohio's state or local government), or who is reappointed or reinstated, will be credited with the unused balance of accumulated sick leave--up to the maximum of the sick leave accumulation permitted in the public agency to which the employee transfers and provided the time between separation and reappointment does not exceed ten years.
 Written proof of sick leave credits must be furnished by the department that the individual is leaving to the new department.